UKPLab/emnlp2018-argmin-workshop-pd3/README.md

 **POS** We provide some POS tagged data in ``POS/home/eger/projects/MTCODE_newcurriculum/mt-code/experiments/12_tensorflow_port/``.
 The data contains French and English data.
 The French data is automatically annotated using annotation projection (except for the test data).

+**ArgMin**

 ## Code

 **POS** Two yaml files for a sequence tagger are given in ``POS``.
 These contain the setups for the PD3-merge and PD3-mtl paradigms.
-To run the yaml files, install the Tensorflow Sequence Tagging architecture from [here](https://github.com/UKPLab/thesis2018-tk_mtl_sequence_tagging) and supply the yaml files as inputs.
+To run the yaml files, install the Tensorflow Sequence Tagging architecture from [here](https://github.com/UKPLab/thesis2018-tk_mtl_sequence_tagging) and supply the yaml files as inputs. _NB_ The annotation projection step has to be done before-hand.
+Also, you need a bilingual word embedding file for English-French (some can be found [here](https://github.com/UKPLab/arxiv2018-xling-sentence-embeddings)).

+**ArgMin**